ubuntu-robotics/ros-snaps-examples/github_action/README.md

 The job starts by downloading the previously stored snap file.
 Then the snap file is uploaded to the [snapstore](https://snapcraft.io/ros2-shared-memory).

-The snap is published to a different [snapstore channel](https://snapcraft.io/docs/channels) depending if the current commit has been tagged or not.
+The snap is published to a different [snapstore channel](https://snapcraft.io/docs/channels) depending if the current commit has been tagged (`candidate` channel) or not (`edge` channel).

 # `STORE_LOGIN`

-For the [snapcore/action-publish](https://github.com/snapcore/action-publish) to be authorized to publish to snap for you, you must give it the right permission.
+For the [snapcore/action-publish](https://github.com/snapcore/action-publish) to be authorized to publish to the snap store for you, you must give it the right permission.
 This permission is given by a token that you can store in the `STORE_LOGIN` secret and then assign to the environement variable `SNAPCRAFT_STORE_CREDENTIALS`.

 ## Export the credential
-You can export your credential from the snapcraft by typing:
+You can export your credential from snapcraft cli by typing:

 `snapcraft export-login --snaps=${YOUR_SNAP_NAME} --acls package_access,package_push,package_update,package_release exported.txt`